John McGrath (footballer, born 1938): Port Vale

 He got his break in management when he was appointed Port Vale manager in December 1979.
 A man of discipline, he had levied two fines within his first fortnight with the club.
 He demanded dedication and effort from his players.
 He managed to steady the ship at Vale Park following brief and unsuccessful reigns from rookie managers Dennis Butler and Alan Bloor, stating that "the holiday is over".
 The "Valiants" had flat-lined, and finished fifth-from-bottom in the Fourth Division in 1979–80, outside of the re-election zone on goals scored.
 He appointed John Rudge as his assistant on a recommendation.
+The two complimented each other with their constrating styles.
+During his time at Vale Park, he made some unorthodox decisions, such as putting 15 players on the transfer list at once, taking the team for a swim at Blackpool, and one time sending Rudge hundreds of miles on a scouting mission, only to rip up the report in the dressing room, declaring to his players that 'It's not about them, it's about us!'
 McGrath offloaded many under-performing players, transfer-listing 15 of them, and signed goalkeeper Mark Harrison and defender Lee Harwood from Southampton.
 He raised publicity by placing 15 players on the transfer list and linking the club with audacious signings, whilst he was quick to give the press a witty remark.
+He joked that "there's more to football than losing" as he began trying to turn the club's poor form around.

 McGrath spent the 1980–81 season attempting to whip his charges into shape, whilst Vale fans patiently awaited the true results of a manager they quickly built faith in.
 The only new signings he could afford to make were free signings John Allen from Leicester City and Trevor Brissett from Stoke City.
 Vale exited the FA Cup at the third round following a humiliating 3–0 defeat to non-League side Enfield.
 They initially struggled away from home.
 Still, they built their league campaign on results at Vale Park.
 During the season, he handed Mark Chamberlain (brother of top-scorer Neville) his debut and brought talented winger Johnny Miller to Burslem.
 He sold goalkeeper Trevor Dance to non-League Stafford Rangers for £10,000, as Harrison was in good form.
 At the way mid-way stage he brought in midfielder Terry Armstrong and big defender Andy Higgins.
 He solved the team's poor away form by installing a five-man defence.